Davidferrari8/Davidferrari8/README.md

 - 👋 Hi, I’m @David adrano Ferrari dos Santos
-- 👀 I’m intereste
+- 👀 estou interessado em estudar
-- 🌱 I’m currently learning study
+- 🌱 atualmente estou estudando
-- 💞️ I’m looking to collaborate why bring with me
+- 💞️ estou procurando pessoas para conversar com migo
 - 📫 How to reach me send me a message on "x"

-- 😄 Fun fact: I love sucking cum pussy
-- ⚡
+-

 <!---
 Davidferrari8/Davidferrari8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.